awsdocs/amazon-workspaces-administration-guide/doc_source/directory_administration.md

 When you reset the password for an existing user, do not set **User must change password at next logon**\.
 Otherwise, the users cannot connect to their WorkSpaces\.
 Instead, assign a secure temporary password to each user and then ask the users to manually change their passwords from within the WorkSpace the next time they log on\.

 **Note**
-If you're using AD Connector, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available\.\)
+If you're using AD Connector or if your users are in the AWS GovCloud \(US\-West\) Region, your users won't be able to reset their own passwords\. \(The **Forgot password?** option on the WorkSpaces client application login screen won't be available \.\)